Start9Labs/documentation/site/source/user-manual/dashboard-overview.rst

 Connection Status
 -----------------

-In the bottom left of your screen you can monitor whether or not you are connected to your Embassy.
+In the bottom left of your screen you can monitor whether or not you are connected to your server.

 When connected it will look like this: